icub-tech-iit/documentation/docs/icub_tendons/lower_arm_V2.md

 !!!tip
     YOU may need to glue the cable at the tip (2cm long) on both sides.
 With a plier make 2 times 90 degree angles on the cable at about 3-4mm from one another, in order to create a hook.
 Extract the cable once it passes between the thread and the neck of the frame. <img src ="../img/lowerArm/hook.png" width=600>

+!!!tip
+    When inserting the cable in the pulley, make sure that the pulley holes are in phase with the frame holes.
+In other words, the pulley threads need to be aligned with the 2 holes in the frame.